auraphp/Aura.Router/docs/index.md

 ?>
 ```

-That will match these paths, with these param values:
+That will match these paths, with these attribute values:

     /           : 'controller' => 'index', 'action' => 'browse', 'id' => null
     /foo        : 'controller' => 'foo',   'action' => 'browse', 'id' => null